Home

 1878 - 59 x 73 cm - Oil on canvas

-Museum Barberini, Potsdam >
+Museum Barberini, Potsdam, Germany >

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 100/Museum/Sothebys
+Provenance: Moffett/Berson/Museum/Sothebys/Caillebotte Catalogue Raisonné Wildenstein No. 100/Newspaper reports from 1879

 No. 16 - Portrait de M. G...